-In this post I am sharing my process for soaked fruits––fruits macerated in wine and rum, and all the details to have the best foundation to black and fruit cakes!
+In this post I am sharing my process for soaked fruits––fruits macerated in wine and rum, and all the details to have the best foundation for black and fruit cakes!

 Choosing the right combination of fruits